jhumelsine/jhumelsine.github.io/_posts/2023-09-22-RightAbstractionIsHard.md

 Abstraction is a reoccurring theme in many software design patterns.
 But we must balance this against:
 * _All problems in computer science can be solved with another layer of abstraction, except of course for the problem of too many layers of abstraction._ This is often listed with _indirection_ rather than _abstraction_ but it's the same theme.
 It's been attributed to several people.
-* _Premature abstraction is the root of all evil._ I can't find a specific source, but it's derivation of Knuth's _Premature Optimization_ quote.
+* _Premature abstraction is the root of all evil._ I can't find a specific source, but it's a derivation of Knuth's _Premature Optimization_ quote.

 **The only thing worse than no abstraction is the wrong abstraction.
 Getting the right abstraction can be tricky.**

 # Fiber Optic Switch
 I worked at a start up in the early 2000s.
 We built a fiber optic switch.
 It was a beast of a machine.
 It had the capacity for over 500 circuit packs.
 It consisted of several bays each about 6 feet (about 2 meters) tall and in total it was about 10 to 12 feet (about 3 to 4 meters) wide.
-It looked a bit like the wall of a legal library, except instead of law books, the shelves held circuit packs.
+It looked a bit like a set of bookshelves in a legal library, except instead of law books, the shelves held circuit packs.
 The image below from [Northern Ohio University - Pettit College of Law](https://law.onu.edu/academics) is about the same size as our switch.

 <img src="https://law.onu.edu/sites/default/files/2022-09/law04.jpg" alt="Law Library" width = "60%" style="padding-right: 20px;">